Matron Stakes (NYRA)

 The inaugural race took place at Morris Park Racecourse in The Bronx, New York where it remained until 1905 when it was moved to the new Belmont Park.
 Through special arrangements, in 1910 it was hosted by Pimlico Race Course in Baltimore, Maryland.
 The NYRA's Aqueduct Racetrack hosted the event in 1960 and again from 1962 to 1968.

 There was no race held from 1895 to 1898 and as a result of the passage of New York state's Hart–Agnew Law that banned parimutuel wagering, from 1911 to 1913.
 The race was placed on hiatus from 1915 to 1922.
 When it was revived in 1923 as part of the Belmont Park schedule, the Matron was won by the Greentree Stable filly Tree Top who beat twelve other competitors.
-Runnerup Nellie Morse went on to win the 1924 Preakness Stakes and earn American Champion Three-Year-Old Filly honors.
+Runner-up Nellie Morse went on to win the 1924 Preakness Stakes and earn American Champion Three-Year-Old Filly honors.
 The third-place finisher, Princess Doreen, would have a career that saw her win three National Championships and induction into the National Museum of Racing and Hall of Fame.

 In 2001 the race was cancelled in observance of the September 11, 2001 attacks on the World Trade Center in New York City.